Ring Engineering RailPro Frequently Asked Questions

 Does Ring Engineering plan to offer N Scale locomotive modules?

 YES.
-The HC-1 has a rounded back and corners to feel comfortable in your hand.
-Since, the HC-1 only weights about 4 ounces more than the typical cell phone, it is heavy enough that you know it is built well and light enough to easily hold for all day fun.
+The handheld controller has a rounded back and corners to feel comfortable in your hand.
+Since, the handheld controller only weights about 4 ounces more than the typical cell phone, it is heavy enough that you know it is built well and light enough to easily hold for all day fun.

-Do HC-1 Handheld Controller screens actually look as good as on this Internet site?
+Do Handheld Controller screens actually look as good as on this Internet site?

 YES.
-The screens are actual screens from an HC-1.
-In fact, the screens on the HC-1 are better than on this Internet site because the screens on this Internet site are compressed so they will load faster on your PC's browser.
-The HC-1 screen graphics are very bright and clear.
+The screens are actual screens from a handheld controller.
+In fact, the screens on the handheld controller are better than on this Internet site because the screens on this Internet site are compressed so they will load faster on your PC's browser.
+The handheld controller screen graphics are very bright and clear.

 Is there a fee to download sounds or pictures?